-Enlisting a Support Person
+CONSIDER ENLISTING A SUPPORT PERSON

-Working to resolve a concern can be stressful, so MAPC recommends having a support person, or system, in place.
+Working to resolve a concern can be stressful.
+Consider

+having a support person in place.
 Your support person can be a spouse, a parent, or a trusted friend.
+Be cautious with what, where, and whom you are sharing your concerns with.
+You may lose credibility if everyone knows more about your concern (including your child) than the people who can help resolve it.

-They can help you:
+Your support person can help you:

-- to identify your strengths
+- Identify your strengths

-- provide feedback as you prepare for meetings
+- Provide feedback as you prepare for meetings

-- provide emotional support if you need it
+- Provide emotional support if you need it

-- offer suggestions regarding your body language and tone of voice when preparing for a meeting.
+- Offer suggestions regarding your body language and tone of voice when preparing for a meeting.

-- practice what you would like to say
+- Practice what you would like to say

-- with research
+- Do research

-- by possibly attending meetings with you
+- Possibly attend meetings with you

-Support Persons are legal rights for the development of Individual Education Plans (IEP) .
+\ A Parental Support Persons is a legal right in the development of Individual Education Plans (IEP).\

-If you choose to have a support person join you in a meeting, explain to the other party (or parties) that this person is attending the meeting to: 1. assist with taking notes, 2. remind you of important points you wish to cover, 3. help you to manage your emotions, or 4. assist with understanding language or culture.
+If you choose to have a support person join you in a meeting, explain to the other party (or parties) that this person is attending the meeting to: 1. assist with taking notes, 2. help you to manage your emotions, or 3. assist with understanding language and culture.